Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 97

 Your on-premises datacenter contains a server named Server1 that runs Microsoft SQL Server 2022.
 Server1 contains a 30-TB database named DB1 that stores customer data.
-Server1 runs a custom application named App1 that verifies the compliance of records in DB1.
-App1 must run on the same server as DB1.
+Server1 runs a custom application named App1 that verifies the compliance of records in DB1. **App1 must run on the same server as DB1**.

 You have an Azure subscription.

-**You need to migrate DB1 to Azure.
-The solution must minimize administrative effort.**
+**You need to migrate DB1 to Azure. <mark>The solution must minimize administrative effort.</mark>**

 To which service should you migrate DB1, and what should you use to perform the migration?
 To answer, select the appropriate options in the answer area.